 Once you’re happy, click OK to turn your grayscale into a selection.

-With your current selection, you’re once again faced with the choice to delete the selection contents or create a layer mask.
+With your current selection, you can delete the selection contents or create a layer mask.

-To create a layer mask, first you’ll need to invert your selection.
-To do this, press Shift + Command + I (Mac) or Shift + Control + I (PC) to swap your selection area.
+To create a layer mask, invert your selection.
+To do this, press Shift + Control + I (Win) or Shift + Command + I (Mac) to swap your selection area.

 Adding a layer mask will make your selected color invisible, but you can still refine this selection.